 The Platform has gathered further case studies which break down example activities as follows: provision of advice / awareness raising; provision of practical support; understanding viewpoints; innovative financing and monitoring.
-A first analysis can be found in the Platform-commissioned report: Supporting good practice for coexistence – presentation of examples and analysis of support through the EAFRD.
-The Platform plans to carry out further analysis of how different interest groups can be brought together to work on coexistence.
+A first analysis can be found in a Platform-commissioned report on supporting good practice for coexistence.

 Useful references on conflict resolution and coexistence can also be found on the Platform library page.

 In addition, several EU-LIFE projects have financially supported concrete actions for improving human-large carnivores’ coexistence, such as:

 Is EU funding available to support these measures?

 Yes.
 The EU LIFE programme has supported many individual projects related to coexistence on the basis of annual competitive calls for proposals.
 Actions supported can include demonstration activities and testing of innovative solutions for: livestock protection measures, vulnerability analysis of grazing systems, to assess the risk of predation and suggest the most appropriate strategy to protect livestock.
 More information is available from several reports commissioned by the European Commission.